emdashjs/Emdash.JS/DESIGN.md

 #### CockroachDB and Postgres

 The Postgres wire porotocol is supported by CockroachDB, and the internal Postgres adapter uses the SQL subset which CockroachDB supports.
 The adapter is implemented using [Deno Drivers Postgres](https://deno.land/x/postgres).
 Each collection maps to a table by name.
 Keys are stored in columns as text with a reasonably high size limit.
 Documents are stored as type `JSONB`.

+#### Git

+A Git data source is a combination of Git using SSH and Deno KV for storing private data that does not belong in a repository.
+Git data should be organized like the Markdown adapter if there's pre-existing markdown files.
+Additionally, an `Images` directory will be dynamically created for uploaded images.

+Records like `User`, `Identity`, and `AppData` will all be stored in Deno KV.
+This special case allows for plugins to work as expected and for authors to log in and create/edit posts in Git directly from the blog.

 #### Markdown